leobeosab/RyanWise.Me/content/projects/morse-keyboard.md

 +++
 # Efficiency
-that's what this is.
-1 Key all of the combinations.
+That's what this is.
+1 Key all the combinations.
 Is there any reason to even use a 100% keyboard anymore?
 I feel the 1% keyboard is going to revolutionize home computing!

 On a real note, this keyboard was a blast to make.
 Morse code is harder than I'd like to admit but it functions pretty well I think!
 I made this curious little keyboard as a response to yet more requests from my binary keyboard video.